Harley-hwan/Harley-hwan.github.io/aboutme.md

 I was a Taekwondo Athlete, but I can't do it anymore because of a big injury called a cruciate ligament rupture.

 I studied English in the UK and the Philippines for a total of 1 year.

+### Countries I've visited / traveled
+UK, Porland, France, Italy, Germany, Austria, Iceland, Philippine, China and more in the future ...